Run-d1/Tourism-and-Employment-Trends-in-Saudi-Arabia-2020-2021/README.md

-# Saudi Tourism and Employment DSS Project
+Tourism and Employment Trends in Saudi Arabia 2020-2021

 ## Overview
-This repository contains the final deliverables for a Decision Support System (DSS) project conducted as part of the MIS350 course at King Saud University.
-The project focuses on analyzing tourism and employment trends in Saudi Arabia during 2021-2022, leveraging data modeling, ETL processes, and visual analytics.
+Led a five-phase project analyzing tourism and employment trends in Saudi Arabia during 2020-2021.
+Prepared a project proposal, formulated a problem statement, and developed KPIs for two datasets.
+Designed star schemas and executed ETL processes using Python.
+Created visualizations in Tableau to illustrate the relationship between the datasets, providing actionable insights.

 ## Objectives
 - Analyze patterns and trends in tourism and employment.